Monarchism: Monarchist movements and parties

-Antimonarchism
+Criticism

 Criticism of monarchy can be targeted against the general form of government—monarchy—or more specifically, to particular monarchical governments as controlled by hereditary royal families.
-In some cases, this criticism can be curtailed by legal restrictions and be considered criminal speech, as in lèse-majesté.
+For example, Montesquieu often criticized the French monarchy and its institutions, with the belief that they were forms of despotism.
 Monarchies in Europe and their underlying concepts, such as the Divine Right of Kings, were often criticized during the Age of Enlightenment, which notably paved the way to the French Revolution and the proclamation of the abolition of the monarchy in France.
 Earlier, the American Revolution had seen the Patriots suppress the Loyalists and expel all royal officials.
-In this century, monarchies are present in the world in many forms with different degrees of royal power and involvement in civil affairs: